 Should I Get Bone Mineral Density Test?

 To reduce* the risks of having weak bone, it is advisable to go for a bone mineral density if you are a young woman, a woman or a man of 65 years or older, if you are using corticosteroids, or you have hyperparathyroidism.
-This will make you aware of your bones health and also get advice from the healthcare provider on the steps to take to improve* your bone health.
+This will make you aware of your bones healthy and also get advice from the healthcare provider on the steps to take to improve* your bone health.
 Bone mineral density is determined by a test called dual-energy x-ray absorptiometry (DXA) which measures the mineral density of the bones.

 What Food Should I Eat for Strong Bones?

 For strong and healthy bones, you need vitamin D and Calcium-rich food.
-Examples of Calcium rich foods include milk, sardines, kale, spinach, soybeans, cheese, yogurt, and fortified cereals such as raisin bran, and total.
+Examples of Calcium-rich foods include milk, sardines, kale, spinach, soybeans, cheese, yogurt, and fortified cereals such as raisin bran, and total.